 To make the herb crust, place the bread, parsley, thyme and stripped rosemary leaves in a food processor, season and blitz until you get even crumbs.
 Set aside.

-Place the lamb in a roasting tin (or leave it in the pan if the pan is over proof) and cook in the oven for 20 mins.
+To finish, place the lamb back in the oven and reheat for 10 mins.
 Remove and rest for at least 5 minutes.

 Re-warm the jus (it may have jellied, but that is OK) and whisk smooth.
 Carve the lamb and serve with the jus poured around.